National Library of Scotland at Kelvin Hall events are free and take place at Kelvin Hall in Glasgow, unless we state otherwise.

 The National Library of Scotland's Moving Image Archive has been collecting and preserving films since 1976.
 All of Scots life can be seen: adverts, documentaries, home movies, promotional films, amateur comedies, educational programmes and more.
 This workshop is designed to introduce you to the archive and guide you through getting the most from searching our catalogue.
 Workshop lasts around one hour.

 Free.
-Book 'Getting started with the Moving Image Archive' on 12 January on Eventbrite or phone 0845 366 4629.
+Book 'Getting started with the Moving Image Archive' on Eventbrite or phone 0845 366 4629.

 Join us for monster-themed fun at our Kelvin Hall family day.
 Marvel at the 'first sighting' of the Loch Ness monster on film and see some newly digitised Nessie films on our videowall.
 There's also the chance to see an amateur 16mm horror movie featuring a terrifying mud-monster!

 Free.
 No need to book, just drop-in.
 Suitable for all ages, families very welcome.